carodrygues/hdfs-spark-zeppelin/README.md

 ```

-# Create Directories in HDFS
+# Create a directory in HDFS

 ```
 hdfs dfs –mkdir –p ocorrencias